COURSES & TRAINING

 - Leadership-building exercises

-During the summer after your sophomore year, you will participate in field training (it is required for all cadets who wish to continue into the Professional Officer Course).
+During the summer after your sophomore year, you will participate in Leadership Evaluation and Development (it is required for all cadets who wish to continue into the Professional Officer Course).
 This rigorous program involves physical conditioning, weapons training and survival training.
-Field training offers you the opportunity to develop your skills as both a leader and team member.
-There are two different field training units:
+Leadership Evaluation and Development offers you the opportunity to develop your skills as both a leader and team member.
+There are two different leadership evaluation and development units.

 - Physical conditioning